Parents as Teachers

 Parents as Teachers offers:

 Personal Visits—Your Parent Educator will share age-appropriate child development and parenting information, help you learn to observe your child, and address your parenting concerns.
+With COVID-19 concerns, these visits can be conducted in person while taking appropriate precautions, virtually, or even outside.

 Screenings— Assessments of your child's overall development, as well as health, hearing, and vision.